tylerborden001/ball-under-the-arch/README.md

 + Simple and clean design, at peak responsiveness in between mobile, laptop, and desktop devices
 + Sign Up by State
-+ Answer the following questions.
-All questions must be answered correctly to register
++ All questions must be answered correctly to register

 ---